coi-dev/coi-specs/coi-client-spec.md

 To allow users to change already sent messages, a follow up edit message can be send.
 A COI-compatible client SHOULD only show the latest edited message, but it MAY make the history available.
 An edit message MAY be empty, this means that the original message should be shown as deleted.
 A COI client SHOULD visualize the edited state of a message.

-An edit message MUST contain set the `Chat-Content` header field to "ammend" and the `In-Reply-To` header field to the message-ID of the edited, for example:
+An edit message MUST contain set the `Chat-Content` header field to "editrequest" and the `In-Reply-To` header field to the message-ID of the edited, for example:

 ```
-Chat-Content: ammend
+Chat-Content: editrequest
 In-Reply-To: <chat$434571BC.8070702@sample.com>
 ```
-If a message should be deleted, then the COI client MUST set the `Chat-Content` header field to "collapsed":
+If a message should be deleted, then the COI client MUST set the `Chat-Content` header field to "deleterequest":

 ```
-Chat-Content: collapse;
+Chat-Content: deleterequest;
 In-Reply-To: <chat$434571BC.8070702@sample.com>
 ```